 - 6 points

 The unit comprises a series of lectures and preparatory material covering application of physiological concepts in the clinical setting undertaken prior to completion of an an intensive work integrated learning (WIL) attachment to a physiological laboratory in either a research or clinical setting.
-The WIL component comprises 37.5 hours of a practical attachment which may be taken either over the mid-semester or end-of-semester break period, or as a regular series of half or one-day attachments as suited to the specific attachment and learning preferences of the student.
-Examples of the WIL practical attachment include the Pre-clinical Intensive Care Research Unit, other physiological research units and hospital-based echocardiography, respiratory, gastoenterological and neurophysiological laboratories.
-Practical experiences are complemented by additional online lectures and reading material providing insight into the research questions and unique physiological challenges relevant to the clinical setting.
-Students maintain a personal reflective journal (assessed) that demonstrates their active participation in all aspects of their clinical attachment, and that shows progressive application of their learning to the practical environment.
+The WIL component will comprise 37.5 hours of a practical attachment which may be taken either over the mid-semester or end-of-semester break period, or as a regular series of 1/2 or 1 day attachments as suited to the specific attachment and learning preferences of the student.
+Examples of the WIL practical attachment include the Preclinical Intensive Care Research Unit, other physiological research units and hospital based echocardiography, respiratory, gastoenterological and neurophysiological laboratories.
+Practical experiences are complemented by additional online lecture and reading material providing insight into the research questions and unique physiological challenges relevant to the clinical setting.
+Students will maintain a personal reflective journal (assessed) that demonstrates their active participation in all aspects of their clinical attachment, and that shows progressive application of their learning to the practical environment.

 - Students are able to (1) gain an understanding and an appreciation of the unique physiology of multiple organ systems at the limit of viability; (2) extend their abilities in database searching, data management, critical thinking, data analysis and interpretation of results; (3) broaden their knowledge base and gain experience in presenting material both orally and in written form; and (4) develop an appreciation of professional work ethic and team contributions.

-- Typically this unit is assessed in the following ways: (1) seminar; (2) personal reflective journal; and (3) professionalism and participation.
+- Indicative assessments in this unit are as follows: (1) seminar; (2) personal reflective journal; and (3) professionalism and participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)